junxit/us-congress-bills-117/metadata.md

 - 2022-08-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 117-138.
 - 2022-08-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 With written report No. 117-138.
 - 2022-08-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 462.
+- 2022-09-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4443-4444; text: CR S4443)
+- 2022-09-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.